dannywillems/o1vm-test/README.md

 to write a custom allocator.

 Q: should we get a custom allocator that any zkVM in the industry can use?

+## Syscalls

+See [`./src/syscall.rs`](./src/syscall.rs) to see a list of implemented syscalls.

+Q: should we standardize the syscalls implemented for the zkVM in the industry?